 That’s Cool Because…

 What’s great about that, it’s going to allow us to do what’s over here, when we have different sources going to different outputs.
 The most common thing that we get as a question, when we get from planners is, okay, we have this setup, we have presentation going to the left and right of the screen and down to the stage.
 What happens if I want a camera on this one?
 We’ll call this Y, for example.
-Now all of a sudden, it’s not duplicate of X. Now, there’s a Y involved.
+Now all of a sudden, it’s not a duplicate of X. Now, there’s a Y involved.
 A completely different signal going to that.
 Ooh yikes!
 Or, also common, what if I want, for example, a different source going to the downstage monitor?

 I want a presenter view, or I want them to be able to see the Q&A software, but I want to keep their presentation up on the screen.
 Well, that’s when you’re going to need different outputs.
 That’s where this kind of secondary output comes in.
-You’re lucky that there are some switchers that are inexpensive enough that allow you to do this to output device.
-For example, you have the main output, then maybe one goes to the auxiliary right?
-However, also really common is then we want three sources, I’ve seen this before where for example, let’s say you have a four screen, let’s say we have this.
+You’re lucky that there are some switchers that are inexpensive enough that allow you to do this to the output device.
+For example, if you have the main output, then maybe one goes to the auxiliary.
+However, also really common is then we want three sources, I’ve seen this before where for example, let’s say you have a four-screen, let’s say we have this.
 Let’s start with a three-screen setup.
 You have the X going, or this is a three-screen setup.
 Let’s say this is X, Y, and the third thing is the downstage monitor, is Z. You have output one, output two, output three.

-Well, then you need three different outputs from your switchers.
+Well, then you need three different outputs from your video switchers.
 When you get to two, some switchers can do that.
 When you get to three a lot of switchers don’t have that, and that’s when you start to get into the expensive equipment.
 That’s something to always keep in mind.
-If you want the ability to do these different sources, it gets expensive very, very quickly.
+If you want the ability to do these different sources, it gets expensive very quickly.
 So when you get into these different sources, I’ve seen it before where clients will say, well what if we want to do, for example, we want to have one video playing on this one, another video playing on this one, another video playing on this one, and another.
 Four different sources go out into those screens.
 That’s when you get into very, very expensive equipment.
 That’s when you get into things, for example, there’s the encore switching system.

 The Spider System